lagoon-road/lr-examples/hello-world.md

 # Hello world
 The most simple and of course mandatory example is the hello-world example.
 In our case it will be a server only response which you can check in your browser.
-To make it happen open a browser tab and navigate to `http://localhost:8080`.
+Open a browser tab and navigate to `http://localhost:8080`.
 This should show you a nice header with _Hello World_.

 > Check the [setup and running the examples](/guide/setup) to see how to start the webserver.